 In many cases, plagiarism is committed unintentionally or with good (but uninformed) intentions.
-Consider, for example, the case of a researcher who is not confident about his English language abilities and ‘borrows’ phrases or even whole sentences from published articles to feel more confident he has expressed his ideas clearly and professionally.
+Consider, for example, the case of a researcher who is not confident about their English language abilities and ‘borrows’ phrases or even whole sentences from published articles to feel more confident that they have expressed their ideas clearly and professionally.
 Or perhaps a researcher wants to honour a colleague’s accomplishments in the field and decides to do so by copying a passage from that individual’s paper and adding it into hers.
 In these cases, the decision to plagiarise is made based on good intentions, but the outcome is the same: the researchers have unfairly represented someone else’s work as their own.

 So how do you make sure that your journal submission is not delayed or rejected due to plagiarism?
 The most important thing to do is ensure that any and all material used from other published sources is cited correctly.

-In the case of published research articles, this is straightforward: at the end of each description of a finding from a previously published study, insert a citation of that paper that corresponds to the appropriate item in the reference list at the end of the paper.
-For example: ‘Xu et al. previously showed that… ’.
+In the case of published research articles, this is straightforward.
+At the end of each description of a finding from a previously published study, insert a citation of that paper that corresponds to the appropriate item in the reference list at the end of the paper.

 There are some special circumstances where a source cannot be cited conventionally.
 For example, if you analyse data from an online database as part of your study, you will need to cite the website instead of a standard research article.
 In this case, the URL should be cited, and typically the date on which you accessed the website.
 Check your target journal guidelines to determine what information needs to be included in this citation, and whether the link should be provided in the main text or in the reference list.

 f.
 Referring to unpublished data

 In some cases, you may wish to refer to unpublished data from your lab, or from a colleague’s lab.

 In the former case (your lab), the appropriate way to cite these data are as follows: